syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/155_opensearch/001_opensearch()-destination-options.md

 |  Type:|      string or template|
 |  Default:|   none|

-*Description:* The name of the OpenSearch index where OpenSearch will store the messages received from syslog-ng OSE.
+*Description:* The name of the OpenSearch index where OpenSearch will store the messages received from {{ site.product.short_name }}.
 This option is mandatory for this destination.

 You can use macros and template functions, but you must ensure that the resolved template contains only characters that OpenSearch permits in the name of the index.
-The syslog-ng OSE application does not validate the name of the index.
+The {{ site.product.short_name }} application does not validate the name of the index.
 For details on the characters permitted in the name of OpenSearch indices, see the documentation of OpenSearch.

 {% include doc/admin-guide/options/log-fifo-size.md %}